 Most REITs are publicly traded entities whose shares can be bought and sold through a traditional stock exchange.
 These trusts are regulated by the US Securities and Exchange Commission (SEC), similarly to corporations.

 Some of these platforms include Fundrise, DiversyFund, and CrowdStreet.
-These REITs must also be registered with the SEC and publish their financial reports periodically and disclose relevant events that affect the business.
+These REITs must also be registered with the SEC, publish their financial reports periodically, and disclose relevant events that affect the business.
 Moreover, non-listed REITs must disclose their net asset value (NAV) periodically to inform investors about the value of their investments.

 Private REITs are vehicles through which sophisticated investors, typically institutional ones, can gain access to opportunities in the real estate market offered by well-reputed players in the industry.

-Private REITs are not required to disclose their results periodically and corporate governance policies will usually be determined by the Board of Directors of the trust.
+Private REITs are not required to disclose their results periodically, and corporate governance policies are usually determined by the board of directors of the trust.

 How to Analyze a REIT

-Even though REITs function similarly to a regular corporation, certain financial metrics and ratios help in better portraying the underlying performance, financial health, and profitability of this type of company.
+Even though REITs function similarly to regular corporations, certain financial metrics and ratios help in better portraying the underlying performance, financial health, and profitability of this type of company.